 In addition to regular formative and summative assessments given by the classroom teachers, Fatima students annually participate in standardized testing.
 Students in grades 1-2 are given the Stanford 10 Achievement Test while students in grades 3-8 are given the ACT Aspire Summative Assessment.
 These tests are used to compare a student’s progress to students across the nation and to detect specific weaknesses of a child or program.
 Students do not pass or fail the tests.
 The tests provides information essential to evaluating school programs, in particular the sequence subjects are being taught, programs, units, and activities used, and ways students are grouped to learn.
 Students in grades 1 - 8 are also given the Otis Lennon Achievement Test.
 Teachers and administrators use these test scores to evaluate each child’s progress in school and to address special needs.
 Along with teacher-made tests, quizzes, and projects, the SAT 10 and ACT Aspire provide a broad picture of concept understanding and learning.

 Parents who suspect that their child may have an academic exceptionality, i.e., giftedness, learning disability, speech disorder, etc. should request a meeting with their child’s teacher as soon as possible.
 If the teacher feels that there is an exceptionality, he/she will request a meeting with the REAC (Regular Education Accommodation Committee) team.
 The team, along with the teacher, will recommend classroom interventions and accommodations.
 For those students who require more extensive academic support in the core subjects, we offer assistance through our Resource program.
 A student must qualify for these extra accommodations.
 If it becomes necessary, the REAC team may request a complete evaluation by Lafayette Parish Pupil Appraisal personnel or by an educational evaluation by an educational psychologist.
 The Pupil Appraisal Personnel Team evaluates the students and an I.E.P.
 (Individual Educational Plan) is compiled for each student with a learning disabilities classification, which qualifies those students to receive additional assistance through the Lafayette Parish School System.
-The pyschologist will perform a complete educational evaluation and will provide a complete report to the school with recommendations for accomodations.
+The psychologist will perform a complete educational evaluation and will provide a complete report to the school with recommendations for accommodations.
 Our Lady of Fatima Catholic School attempts to meet the needs of all of its students by making minor accommodations and incorporating minor interventions in regular classroom activities as recommended by the REAC team.
 Major adjustments, including those that could be detrimental to the rights of other students and those that require additional costs, are considered beyond our ability and cannot be incorporated.

 Our Lady of Fatima School provides instructional support through an Early Intervention Program for students in kindergarten and first grade.
 Admittance into this program is by teacher recommendation.
 Intervention is provided for those students struggling in reading and writing.
 Additionally, we offer an after school intervention program in math and reading for students in grades 1-4.
 This program provides online instruction and practice at each student's mastery level.
 Admittance to this program is by teacher recommendation.